aleksander-saz/DS-Projects/README.md

 **Recommendation of the mobile phone plans from the operator**

-*Subject Covered: Pandas, Sklearn, standart ML modeles*
+*Subject Covered: Pandas, Sklearn, standart ML models*

 Main tasks of the Project:
 - Import of the data,